jdc-cunningham/jdc-cunningham/README.md

 ### About

 I started in the web side eg. LAMP back in 2013.
-Now have transitioned mostly to JavaScript eg. ReactJS and Electron/React Native.
+Now have transitioned mostly to JavaScript eg. ReactJS/Node/Express and Electron/React Native.
+I still mostly prefer MySQL/MariaDB over Postgres just for ease of use reasons.
 I use Python sometimes(like working with Raspberry Pi).
 Currently I work mostly on the web side.
 For personal projects I'll get as low as working with ADC's to interface with analog sensors but I barely touch that stuff eg. I'm still using Python/some library.

 I worked as a PSD-to-template guy for a little over a year before doing my software engineer role currently.
 So I can build interfaces from designs.
 I can build accompanying backends as well.
 I'm trying to find my own projects to turn into SaaS products but I have not found anything yet.